Session 3: LangChain MCP Integration - Building the Bridge Between AI and Your Digital World¶

 class BasicMCPAgent:

-"""A basic ReAct agent using a single MCP server."""
+"""A focused ReAct agent using a single MCP server - Your integration foundation."""

 def __init__(self, server_name: str, mcp_manager: MCPServerManager):